Chemistry worksheet

 12

-Explain, in terms of collisions, why increasing the surface area of the hot carbon increases the rate of the forward reaction.
+Explain, in terms of collision theory, why increasing the pressure of the gases in the cylinder increases the rate of the forward reaction.

 Allow 1 credit.
 Acceptable responses include, but are not limited to: